Hannyyoop/Hannyyoop/README.md

 - **Repository:** https://github.com/Hannyyoop/WatchSale.git

 ### Project 2: [Admin Dashboard]
 - **Description:** This project is for the admin dashboard where you can do CRUDs and Export the reports.
 It's a practice project.
 I use some references from the original website.
-I couldn't embed the original link since it's confidential.
 - **Tech Stack:** Laravel, JavaScript, Tailwind, PgSQL
 - **Repository:** https://github.com/Hannyyoop/kmd_exam.git

+### Project 3: [Private College Website]
+- **Description:** This project is a private college website and it provides information about diploma programs and courses.
+I contributed to designing the frontend part and some backend CRUDs.
+- **Tech Stack:** Laravel, Bootstrap 5, PgSQL

 ## Learning Journey

 I am continuously learning and improving my skills.
-Currently, I am focused on mastering Vue.js and integrating it with Laravel to create seamless full-stack applications.
+I am focused on mastering Vue.js and integrating it with Laravel to create seamless full-stack applications.

 ## Get in Touch